 - Stories intended for audiences outside the United States

-- Stories for publications aimed primarily at professional or expert audiences, such as trade publications for physicians or scientists or news sections of peer-reviewed scientific journals
+- Stories for outlets aimed primarily at professional or expert audiences, such as trade publications for physicians or scientists or news sections of peer-reviewed scientific journals

 - School assignments and stories for on-campus publications